credil/redmine_jabberbot/README.md

 # monthlyObjectives

-monthlyObjectives messages a user privately to give the number of hours needed to bill today to reach a monthly objectives.
+monthlyObjectives messages a user privately (via XMPP) to give the number of hours needed to bill today to reach a monthly objectives.
 See doc/monthlyOjbectives.md .

 # chitra

 Chitra is keeps tabs on hour banks.
 It calculates the number of hours billed since a specified begin date and calculates if the redmine user is ahead or behind.
+Results are sent by email, not XMPP.